jomcode/fcc-pinterest/README.md

 - move removepost to its own module on client?
 - cool refactoring stuff with ramda
 - styling and polish on client
-- add info to readme about endpoints and how things work